yjeanrenaud/iot_dooralarm/README.md

 <img src=https://github.com/yjeanrenaud/iot_dooralarm/blob/master/yj_dooralarm2.jpg>
 and punched a hole in the top for the rgb led
 <img src=https://github.com/yjeanrenaud/iot_dooralarm/blob/master/yj_dooralarm3.jpg>
 note the contact is closed by a pice of tinfoil which is attached to the door via double-sided adhesive tape.
+I used jumper wires to connect it so the box can easily be removed from site without disassembly.

 coming up next:
 - documentation of wiring